Mailman (City Letter Carrier)

 I've been hearing that the US Postal Service was going to get new trucks but I've been hearing that for years when will that even happen.
 Also I heard some places still use the old jeeps is that true

-Asked by Q7 over 6 years ago
+Asked by Q7 about 7 years ago

 It is a bit of a lengthy process to replace the massive fleet of delivery vehicles for the USPS.
 From what I’ve read the testing phase of approximately 5 competing proposals is almost complete and a decision will be made later this year (2019).
 From that point it would probably take a few years to fully replace our fleet of LLVs.
 I don’t know if the current financial difficulties of the USPS would impact the timeline for this process.
 As far as old jeeps being used, I don’t know if some places still use it.
 With the volume of packages we deliver nowadays, they’d seem entirely inefficient.
 I haven’t seen them used in years, but I can’t speak for the entire country.
 At this point, they’d be well over 25 years old.